KennedyEgbus Mikuni: Tochigi SC (loan)

 On 21 May 2021, Kennedy has been loaned out to J2 League side Tochigi SC for the rest of the 2021 season.

 Kennedy made his debut for the club, starting the whole and kept a clean sheet, in a 3–0 win against Matsumoto Yamaga on 23 May 2021.
 This was followed up by helping Tochigi SC keep two clean sheets in the next two matches.
 Since joining Tochigi SC, Kennedy started in the centre–back position for the next two months.
 However, he was dropped to the substitute bench for the rest of the 2021 season after the club went on winless run for three months.
 At the end of the 2021 season, Mikuni made twenty–four appearances in all competitions.

 Kennedy had his contract renewed with Avispa Fukuoka and was loaned out to Tochigi SC for the 2022 season.
 He made five appearances for the club before returning to his parent club on 10 August 2022.

 Nagoya Grampus

-On 25 December 2023, it was announced that Kennedy joined J. League side Nagoya Grampus on a permanent transfer.
+On 25 December 2023, it was announced that Kennedy joined J1 League side Nagoya Grampus on a permanent transfer.
 He make his debut for the club on 23 March February in a 3–0 lost to Kashima Antlers.
 On 21 April, he scored his first goal for the club in a 2–1 win over Cerezo Osaka.

+Avispa Fukuoka (loan)

+In June 2026, Kennedy moved on loan back to Avispa Fukuoka ahead of the 2026–27 J1 League season.